Tress Way

-Tressler William Way (born April 18, 1990) is an American football punter for the Washington Commanders of the National Football League (NFL).
-He played college football at Oklahoma and was signed by the Chicago Bears as an undrafted free agent in 2013.
+Tressler William Way (born April 18, 1990) is an American professional football punter for the Washington Commanders of the National Football League (NFL).
+He played college football for the Oklahoma Sooners and signed with the Chicago Bears as an undrafted free agent in 2013.
+Way joined the Commanders the following year, making two Pro Bowls and earning second-team All-Pro honors in 2019 and becoming the franchise's leader in punting yards.
+Way punts left-footed, a relative rarity in the NFL.

-Early life
+Early life and college career

-Born Tresslar William Way in Tulsa, Oklahoma, Way attended Union High School in Tulsa and graduated in 2008.
-While at Union High School, he played high school football for Union.
+Way was born on April 18, 1990, in Tulsa, Oklahoma.
+He graduated from Tulsa's Union High School in 2008.

-College career

 Way attended the University of Oklahoma and redshirted his freshman season with the Oklahoma Sooners football team.
-He then played in 53 games from the 2009 to 2012 seasons.
-Way averaged 44.0 yards per punt with a career long of 85.
-Way switched to punter after an unsuccessful stint at kicker.
-Of Way's 250 punts, 91 went inside the 20, 71 were for 50 or more yards, and 36 were touchbacks.
+Way switched to punter after a stint at kicker.
 Way completed his bachelor's degree at Oklahoma in interdisciplinary studies in December 2012.